zl2dtl/PCBPaddle/README.md

 # PCBPaddle
-PCB Capacitive touch iambic paddle
+A low cost, lightweight CW paddle.
+Capacitive touch based, and (hopefully) able to be assembled with JLCPCB Economic assembly.